How to apply for a drought order or an emergency drought order if you're a water company.

 - make as much use as possible of ordinary drought orders and drought permits

 The Secretary of State or the Welsh ministers will ask you for evidence that you’ve taken these steps.
-If you didn’t have the time to take them, you must be able to prove this.
+If you did not have the time to take them, you must be able to prove this.

 Send your application